-How to give a new relationship the best possible start
+New relationship?
+Here’s how to give it the best possible start

-So you’ve finally met a match that you’re really interested in and the feeling’s mutual.
-Here are some things to be aware of to help get your new relationship off to the best possible start
+So you’ve finally met someone you’re really interested in and the feeling’s mutual.
+Here are some tips to get your new relationship up and running as smoothly as possible

 Even if you’re jumping for joy inside because you’ve finally found someone who you have a real connection with, hold back on the celebrations until it has had a chance to really develop.
 Telling all your friends, posting status updates about true love or talking incessantly to colleagues about your new beau may leave you feeling foolish if things don’t work out.
 Just hold back a little, at least until you’ve had six dates, before you declare this to be ‘the one’.
 Similarly, if every time you see your new love interest you’re bounding around like an over-enthusiastic puppy, your enthusiasm may well put them off.